fb

 Doctors and hospital staff are specially trained to monitor for signs of fetal distress before and during delivery.
 However, mistakes can be made that have long-term effects.

-Cerebral palsy is generally classified into 5 main types, depending on which area of the brain is damaged, the severity of the damage, and the parts of the body or movement affected.
+Cerebral palsy is generally classified into five main types, depending on which area of the brain is damaged, the severity of the damage, and the parts of the body or movement affected.

 The main types of cerebral palsy are: